-- 14. (1) In addition to an enforcement officer appointed or designated under another Law, LNIB appoints the following as enforcement officers: - (a) a peace officer; - (b) the Lands Manager; and - (c) any individual or company designated by Council by resolution.
+42.14.
+(1) In addition to an enforcement officer appointed or designated under another Law, LNIB appoints the following as enforcement officers:

+(a) any RCMP officer or a peace officer;

+(a)(b) the Lands Manager; and

-(2) Unless otherwise stated in a specific Law or the terms of a specific appointment, every enforcement officer appointed under this Part has the authority to enforce the provisions of any Law.
+- (c) any individual or company designated by Council by resolution. - (2) Unless otherwise stated in a specific Law or the terms of a specific appointment, every enforcement officer appointed under this Part has the authority to enforce the provisions of any Law.